leonseng/file-transfer-network/readme.md

 # Topology
-This is a 2 hosts, 2 switches Mininet topology.
-However, only 1 switch, s1 carries data plane traffic
+This is a 2 hosts, 1 switch Mininet topology.

     server --- switch s1 --- client

- An additional switch, s0 has been configured to enable management access to the hosts via SSH.
-Link options such as bandwitch, delay and packet loss rate can be configured in `settings.json`

 # Installation on Ubuntu
 To support Python 3.x, the latest version of Mininet (from Master branch) is required.